-Seasonality may be affected by customer mix, such that retail advertisers may concentrate their advertising spending with GLN in the second quarter while entertainment advertisers may concentrate their spending to coincide with the launch and display of content, such as television shows or movies.
-The Company's growth has led to fluctuating overall operating results due to investments in GLN's sales, marketing, research and development from quarter to quarter and increases in employee headcount.
-As a result of these factors, one quarter's operating results are not necessarily indicative of a subsequent quarter's operating results.
+Seasonality may be affected by customer mix, such that retail advertisers may concentrate their advertising spending with GLN in the fourth quarter while entertainment advertisers may concentrate their spending to coincide with the launch and display of content, such as television shows or movies.
+The Company's growth has led to fluctuating overall operating results due to investments in GLN's sales, marketing, research and development from year to year and increases in employee headcount.
+As a result of these factors, one year's operating results are not necessarily indicative of a subsequent year's operating results.